ehlesp/smallab-k8s-pve-guide/G023 - K3s cluster setup 06 ~ Debian VM template and backup.md

     It might seem odd that, in the Proxmox VE platform, the VM templates are treated almost as normal VMs.
 To understand this, you have to think about VM templates just as frozen-in-time VMs.
 Thanks to this nature, you can clone them in Proxmox VE to create new but similar VMs much faster.

 - **Proxmox VE doesn't compress the templates**
-    Directly related to this "frozen VM" nature, you must bear in mind that a VM template's hard disk won't be compressed or shrinked in any way by Proxmox VE.
+    Directly related to this "frozen VM" nature, you must bear in mind that a VM template's hard disk won't be compressed or shrunk in any way by Proxmox VE.
 Whatever storage space was used by the VM disk image, that's exactly the space the template will still take up.
 The only thing that will change, as you've seen in this guide, is the write permission on the corresponding light volume and its status to inactive.
 Now, in case you happened to be using a `qcow2` image file, how this read-only restriction is enforced will change.
 Given how the storage setup has been configured already, the `qcow2` format won't be covered in this guide series.

 - **Clone VM templates to update them**
     Since VM templates are read-only, **you can't modify them**.
 If you want to update a template, you'll have to clone it into a new VM, update that VM and, then, turn the updated VM into a new VM template.

 - **Hardware configuration can be changed**
     The part that really is read-only in a template is the storage drive that becomes the disk image, but the hardware setup can still be changed.
 If you have to do this, you must be careful that the changes won't contradict what the templated VM saved in the image knows about its hardware.
-For instance, changing the number of vCPUs or the RAM won't usually give you any trouble, but removing a network device could have concerning consecuences.
+For instance, changing the number of vCPUs or the RAM won't usually give you any trouble, but removing a network device could have concerning consequences.

 ## References